 What about Netflix and other streaming apps?

-In other words, you’ll need to continue accessing Netflix (and any other subscription service, like Amazon Instant Video) through a stand-alone app if you opt to go with Freeview Play.
-It’s only intended for the catch-up services provided by the free-to-view channels that operate on Freeview.
+In other words, you’ll need to continue accessing Netflix and any other subscription service through their stand-alone apps.
+The EPG is only intended for the catch-up services (such as iPlayer and ITV Hub) provided by the free-to-view channels that operate on Freeview.

-Sadly, you can’t upgrade an existing Freeview device to run the Freeview Play platform.
-It requires completely new gear that’s been designed to run the newer service.
+Sadly, you can’t upgrade an non-Freeview Play device to run the Freeview Play platform.
+It requires completely new gear that’s been designed to run the service.

-Of course, with set-top boxes being a cheap and effective way to access the service, this shouldn’t be a major bind – provided you have the space under your TV for yet another black box.
+Of course, purchasing a set-top box works as a cost effective way of getting Freeview Play – provided you have the space under your TV for another black box.